On this page

 5. Do Seal and White Shetland Sheepdogs need a lot of exercise?

-Yes, they require 60–90 minutes of daily activity to stay healthy and mentally stimulated.
+Yes, they need 60–90 minutes of exercise a day to be healthy and mentally satisfied.

 Conclusion: Why the Seal and White Shetland Sheepdog Is Special

-👉 A happy Sheltie starts with the right care, give them the care they need!
+👉 A happy Sheltie starts with proper care, provide them with the care they deserve!